-You can apply for Medicare online starting three months before you turn 65.
+You can apply for Medicare online starting 3 months before you turn age 65.
 This is when your initial enrollment period begins.
-The initial Medicare enrollment period lasts from three months before your 65th birthday until three months after.
-But you don’t have to enroll in Medicare during this period.
+This period lasts from 3 months before your 65th birthday until 3 months after.

 When choosing a Medicare plan in Alabama, you’ll want to be sure to consider the specifics of how each plan would affect you.
 Questions like these are important to keep in mind: